Iddorot/Azure-AD-SSO-integration-with-Google-Cloud/README.md

 Accomplish Azure AD SSO integration with Google Cloud / G Suite Connector by Microsoft, Automatic user provisioning from Azure AD to Google Cloud

+### Terminology
+GCD.COM - The domin name of the google cloud partner AAD.COM - The domain name of the Azure AD

 ## Technical Steps